 No direct surface-water connection exists between the Tri-Valley area and the Owens River except for an ephemeral wash that occasionally flows from Chalfant into the Laws area during extreme precipitation events.
 Surface-water that enters the Tri-Valley area as runoff from the surrounding mountains, less any water lost to evapotranspiration or vadose zone storage, is believed to recharge groundwater.
 Flow data for Tri-Valley streams is very limited, with only one long-term LADWP gage established in the southern portion of the Tri-Valley for Piute Creek.
 The western slopes of the White Mountains have streams that have been described as perennial, with high flows during the snowmelt period or following intense rainstorms (Phillip Williams and Assoc [PW&A], 1980).
 Most of these streams are either diverted for irrigation or rapidly infiltrate into the alluvial fans once they enter the valley floor.
 Runoff from the surrounding mountains into the Tri-Valley area has been estimated to range from about 16,500 to 27,000 AFY on average (MHA, 2001; PW&A, 1980).
-Results from a Distributed Parameter Watershed Model (DPWM), a rainfall-runoff model which accounts for snowpack, that simulates conditions in the Tri-Valley from WY 1995-2019 produces average and median inflows of about 18,000 and 13,500 AFY, respectively (See DPWM Technical Memorandum, Appendix 10).
+Results from a Distributed Parameter Watershed Model (DPWM), a rainfall-runoff model which accounts for snowpack, that simulates conditions in the Tri-Valley from WY 1995-2019 produces average and median inflows of about 18,000 and 13,500 AFY, respectively (see DPWM Technical Memorandum, Appendix 10).

 The Fish Slough subbasin, located to the north of Bishop and to the west of Chalfant Valley in the volcanic tablelands, is a federally-designated Area of Critical Environmental Concern (ACEC) due to the presence of rare plants and animals.
 Habitat in the subbasin is supported by groundwater discharge to springs and seeps along faults.
 Some of this discharge becomes surface-water runoff that flows approximately four miles and eventually enters the Owens Valley north of Bishop.
 Annual runoff volume from Fish Slough has steadily declined by approximately 78 AFY over the last half century.
 Mean annual volume reported at LADWP Station 3216 (Fish Slough at L.A.
 Station #2) was 6,500 AFY for WY 1967-1976, and 3,400 AFY for WY 2008-2017.
-While the sources of groundwater discharging into Fish Slough is currently unquantified, a large portion is believed to come from the Tri-Valley area (Jayko & Fatooh, 2010; Zdon, et al. 2019).